Here’s the headline and photo of the New York Daily News that proclaimed the Cosmos 1977 NASL champions.

 That North American Soccer League season was a special time for Hunt for so many reasons.
 Those aforementioned players and a talented supporting cast made it possible.
 It also was the Black Pearl’s final season as a professional and the team wanting the greatest soccer player of all time to go out as a champion.

-The Cosmos went through much tumult that season, which included the sacking of coach Gordon Bradley (Eddie Firmani quit the Tampa Bay Rowdies midway through the season to take over the coaching reins) to the firing of team president Clive Toye, the architect of that team that included the signing of Pele to sellout crowds at old Giants Stadium for the first time to the addition of not one, but two World Cup winning captains in the form of Beckenbauer and Carlos Alberto.
+The Cosmos endured much tumult that season, which included the sacking of coach Gordon Bradley (Eddie Firmani quit the Tampa Bay Rowdies midway through the season to take over the coaching reins) to the firing of team president Clive Toye, the architect of that team that included the signing of Pele to sellout crowds at old Giants Stadium for the first time to the addition of not one, but two World Cup winning captains in the form of Beckenbauer and Carlos Alberto.

 “With Carlos joining us that year, that kind of made the difference,” Hunt said.
-“We were struggling a little bit, a bit loose and he came and pulled things together”
+“We were struggling a little bit, a bit loose and he came and pulled things together.”

 New York was the favorites, but the underdog Sounders were a side filled with English players with a work ethic second to none.